0xa1a6b3b0/extended-relativity/theory.md

 **Superposition is the addition of unresolved allocation alternatives.**

 The wave function ψ encodes which complete allocations are compatible with the observer's partial resolution.

+This is Insight 2's under-specification in action: the observer's metric (their resolved structure) doesn't fully determine the state.
+The missing information—what the fiber primes are doing—isn't specified continuously but discretely.
+The wave function is exactly the encoding of this under-specified information.
+When measurement occurs, the under-specification is resolved: a discrete choice is made (or revealed).

 ### 29. Measurement as Allocation Resolution